vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The Surya Siddhānta Of all the Siddhāntas mentioned by Varāhamihira this alone has survived and is still regarded with veneration by Indian astrologers.
 This Siddhānta was published with annotations by Rev. E. Burgess, in 1860, and has been republished by the Calcutta University under the editorship of.P.
 L. Gangooly, with an intro duction by Prof. P. C. Sengupta. .

 This is supposed to have been described by the ṣungod to Asura Maya, the architect of the gods, who revealed it to the Indian Rṣis.
 These legends certainly represent some sort of borrowing from the West, but it would be fruitless to define its exact nature unless the text is more critically examined.
 Varāhamihira describes in Chapters IX, X, XI, XVI, XVII of the Panca Siddhāntikā the contents of the Surya Siddhānta as known to him ; they are somewhat different from those as found in the modern text.
 It appears that this Siddhānta was constantly revised with respect to the astronomical constants contained in it as all astronomical treatises should be.
 The text as we have now was fixed up by Ranganatha in 1603 after which there have been no changes.
 Burgess, from a study of the astronomical constants, thought that the final text referred to the year 1091 A.D.
-Prof. P. C. Sengupta shows that the S.S. as reported by Varahamihira borrowed elements of astronomical data from Aryabhata, and the S.S. as current now has borrowed elements from Brahmagupta (628 A.D.).
+Prof. P. C. Sengupta shows that the S.S. as reported by Varahamihira borrowed elements of astronomical data from Aryabhaṭa, and the S.S. as current now has borrowed elements from Brahmagupta (628 A.D.).

 The modern Surya Siddhānta is a book of 500 verses divided into 14 chapters, contents of which are described briefly below :